Roles of boundary and equation-of-motion terms in cosmological correlation functions: Comment on computation of higher-order terms

 It might be useful to also note that the last term appearing in Eq.~\eqref{BDsecond} can be rewritten as

 where we have defined an effective quartic interaction

 Since this operator is made of an equal-time commutator, only the part containing the canonical commutation relation gives spatial $\delta$-function, with which the interactions become quartic contact terms.
-The appearance of quartic terms from cubic interactions is quite similar to that in Ref.~\cite{Pimentel:2012tw}, although their relation is not yet clear since the quartic terms shown in Ref.~\cite{Pimentel:2012tw} have a different origin.
-We will find that the appearance of effective quartic contact terms is in common with the path-integral formalism as will be shown below.
+Here, we should be careful about the corrections associated with the interactions with time-derivatives, which makes the relation between $\zeta'$ and canonical momentum $\pi_\zeta$ nonlinear.
+In the above discussion, we have not taken into account such corrections.
+In Ref.~\cite{Braglia2024}, it was shown that such corrections cancel some part of the effective quartic terms mentioned above, which implies that one must carefully define the effective Hamiltonian in the presence of total time derivative terms (or more generally, in the system with time-derivative interactions).\footnote{We would like to thank the authors of \cite{Braglia2024} for explaining this point to us.}

 In the path-integral formalism, we have to deal with the EOM terms rather than the boundary terms.
 As we have shown, their role is equivalent to the field redefinition, but an advantage of keeping it as interaction terms rather than field redefinition is that we may straightforwardly compute correlation functions without careful treatment of the path-integral measure, which is required when one performs field redefinition, in general.
 More specifically, we often use the field redefinition of the form $\zeta \to \zeta+f(\zeta)$, which leads to the functional Jacobian $\left|{\rm Det}\left(\delta^4(x-y)+\delta f(\zeta(x))/\delta \zeta(y) \right)\right|$.
 Of course, such an advantage would be a small technical issue, and in the case of the S-matrix in flat spacetime, it is known that field redefinition does not change the result~\cite{Chisholm:1961tha,Kamefuchi:1961sb} and the nontrivial Jacobian factor vanishes by working with dimensional regularization scheme~\cite{Arzt:1993gz} (except for chiral anomalies).
 It is not immediately clear whether a similar argument applies to the case of the cosmological correlators as the terms removed by field redefinition contain $\zeta'$ as well as nonlocal operators containing $\partial^{-2}$.
 As far as we know, such an issue has not been addressed in the literature and it is worth investigating further.
 We will leave it for future work.
 At least, we argue that such a subtle issue does not appear as long as we leave EOM terms since we do not need any field redefinition.